ERP Implementation

 Once you have tested the configuration data, the ERP consultant will upload the other datasets, such as vendors or customers.
 You will then run the final tests before going live.

 Your ERP consultants will expect you to take ownership of the project with their technical or product support.
-They might walk you through the pros and cons of each decision, but they will rely on you to make decisions after getting consensus from your team.
+They might walk you through the pros and cons of each decision, but they will rely on you to make decisions after getting a consensus from your team.

 Your roles and responsibilities during an ERP implementation